 - During your post-secondary education, you might have carried out original research and learned how to question your sources.
 Your writing and presentation skills improved.
 You could apply these skills to researching and writing policies and proposals.

 - Working on group projects for class may have helped you learn how to manage your time effectively and multi-task.
 You had to identify problems quickly and communicate with your classmates.
 These skills will help you process information for employers and keep you focused with multiple tasks.

 - Volunteering on campus with the peer support network in your spare time helped you understand how to address people’s needs, lead activities and solve complex problems.
 You can show employers that you know how to manage yourself and adapt to a changing work environment.

 Once you identify your transferable skills, your next step will be to look for work where you can apply the skills you already have.

-When you apply for a job, update your resumé and cover letter with appropriate transferable skills and outline how those skills would apply to this position.
-Make it easy for employers to see the skills you will bring to a position.
+When you apply for a job, update your resumé and cover letter with a set of transferable skills that make sense for the job and outline how those skills would apply to this position.
+Make it easy for employers to see the skills you will bring to the job.
 Focus on your strongest skills and the skills most likely to interest the employers you’re targeting.

 The skills employers are looking for

 As a recent graduate or a post-secondary student working toward a general degree, you have important skills employers need.
 By identifying and highlighting the skills that are most relevant to particular jobs, you can impress potential employers.